AsumVictor/endiAPI/docs/KAFKA_SSL_CERTIFICATE.md

 This will verify:
 - SSL connection works ✅
 - Authentication succeeds ✅
-- You can send/receive messages ✅
+- Messages can be sent and received ✅

 ## How SSL Works in This Setup